filipeoliveira05/newwords/README.md

 ### 🎯 Current Priorities

-- [ ] **Performance Optimization:** Search for any aspect of the app that could be optimized, from database writes to animations, ensuring a smooth experience on all devices.

-### 🔮 Future Features (Next Levels)

 #### Level 1: Core Experience & Polish (High-Impact)

 - [ ] 🔊 **Audio (Text-to-Speech):** Allow users to hear the pronunciation of words, adding a crucial audio component to learning.